RobertBakaric/BenchLite/README.md

 # Description

 	Benchmarking is the practice of comparing processes and performance metrics to industry standard best practice solutions.
 Parameters typically considered within a measurment process are:

 		a) quality of the resulting output,
 		b) execution time
 		c) memory usage
 		d) disc usage

 	"bench" is a simple cli application that utilizes all of the above stated quantifiations schemas and crunches out a simple descriptive statistical summary for a set of measurments obtained from direct cli app executions

 # Author

 	Robert Bakaric <robertbakaric@zoho.com>
+	Neva Skrabar <>

 # License

-	#  Copyright 2020 Robert Bakaric
+	#  Copyright 2020 Robert Bakaric & Neva Skrabar
 	#
 	#  This program is free software; you can redistribute it and/or modify
 	#  it under the terms of the GNU General Public License as published by